ddeutils/ddeutil-workflow/README.md

 ```

 > [!NOTE]
-> The above parameter use short declarative statement.
+> The above parameter can use short declarative statement.
 You can pass a parameter
-> type to the key of a parameter name.
+> type to the key of a parameter name but it does not handler default value if you
+> run this pipeline workflow with schedule.
+>
 > ```yaml
+> ...
 > params:
 >   author-run: str
 >   run-date: datetime
+> ...
 > ```
 >
 > And for the type, you can remove `ddeutil.workflow` prefix because we can find